ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/add_missing_residues.rst

 .. note::

-    **Using this functionality requires the modeller python package to be installed.**
+    **Using this functionality requires either the Rosetta software suite or modeller python package to be installed.**
-    For more information on installing the package, see the `Sali Lab website <https://salilab.org/modeller/>`_
+    For more information on installing Rosetta, see the `RosettaCommons website <https://www.rosettacommons.org/software>`_ For more information on installing the modeller package, see the `Sali Lab website <https://salilab.org/modeller/>`_

 .. note::